MicrosoftDocs/azure-devops-yaml-schema/task-reference/conda-environment-v1.md

 **`environmentName`** - **Environment name**<br>
 `string`.
 Required when `createCustomEnvironment == true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Name of the Conda environment to create and activate, or reactivate if it already exists.
+The name of the Conda environment to create and activate, or reactivate if it already exists.
 <!-- :::editable-content-end::: -->
 <br>